 - After approval (to include meeting the University’s requirements), the internship director will register you for the summer internship.

 - For credit bearing internships during the summer/winter terms, students will be billed for tuition per credit hour.

 Students must pay tuition for credits earned through internships including those earned during the summer and winter terms.
 Summer and winter term students must pay by the credit hour and a tuition bill will be sent once the internship experience has been registered.

 Internship forms approved by faculty, site supervisor, and internship coordinator must be submitted by June 26, 2020.
 Unless approval for an extended internship is given by the Associate Dean, internships should be completed by August 7, 2020.

 Social Entrepreneurship Internships

-Lynchburg College has relationships with several institutions to place students with government agencies, political organizations, and embassies.
-Contact the Career Center for details and the various organization internship deadlines.
+University of Lynchburg has relationships with several institutions to place students with government agencies, political organizations, and embassies.
+Contact Career Development and Internships for details and the various organization internship deadlines.

-Lynchburg College Internship Program has relationships with several organizations providing opportunities for students to intern in other countries.
-Contact the Career Center for complete details.
+University of Lynchburg Internship Program has relationships with several organizations providing opportunities for students to intern in other countries.
+Contact Career Development and Internships for complete details.